rutgerblom/SDDC.Lab/FirstPod.md

     deploy.yml
     licenses_sample.yml
     software_sample.yml
+    templates_sample.yml
     undeploy.yml

-Three files in the root of the SDDC.Lab directory require your attention:
+Four files in the root of the SDDC.Lab directory require your attention:
 * config_sample.yml
 * licenses_sample.yml
 * software_sample.yml
+* templates_sample.yml

 Start by creating your own copies of the sample configuration files:
 * cp config_sample.yml config.yml
 * cp licenses_sample.yml licenses.yml
 * cp software_sample.yml software.yml
+* cp templates_sample.yml templates.yml

 ### config.yml
 This file contains all of the configuration and settings for the Pod you're about to deploy.
 Its contents are organized in several different sections and data structures.